Updated by 09.06.2023

 What we’ve seen, and have also received calls about, concerns turning down (“declining”) an attempted payment via credit or debit card by a merchant’s customer.
 To be more specific, it concerns attempted card payments being declined because of either a mismatched billing address or a wrong CVC (card verification code).

 Now of course, if a card gets denied for one of those reasons, to the merchant that’s just everyday business as usual (albeit a little frustrating, since no payment got received).
 Furthermore, it’s good business, because declining a card for a mismatched billing address or a wrongly entered CVC means good security measures are in place.
-Customers are being protected from potential fraud by hackers or card pick-pockets.
+Customers are being protected from potential fraud by hackers or card pickpockets.

 So, what could be the problem here?
-The problem is that customers are getting angry at merchants because of some misinformation and insufficient understanding about how card payments work.
+The problem is that customers are getting angry at merchants because of some misinformation and insufficient understanding of how card payments work.
 While this isn’t the merchant’s fault, it is the merchant’s responsibility for maintaining customer loyalty to help inform the customer.

 The trouble is, we have seen that the merchants themselves don’t have all of the right information.